Quigley’s a weird name.

 The most successful video I’ve voiced so far (Porn Sex vs Real Sex: The Differences Explained With Food, with 17 million YouTube hits) was described as being in the style of: “Mary Poppins reads Fifty Shades Of Grey.”
-So let’s go for that!
+I’ll take that.

 Whose voices do you like to listen to?

 Seth MacFarlane’s singing makes me go a bit wibbly.
-Or Hayley Atwell reading anything.
+Paul Darrow can read me the phone book if he likes.
+Or Hayley Atwell can read me anything.

 OK, let’s get serious for a minute.
 When did you start doing Voiceovers?